Today we’re going to help you find the best portable gas grill that’s within your budget, and suits your exact needs and desires.

 - No thermometer

-But when you’re grilling on the go, whether pre-game, pre-swim, or pre-campfire sing-along (if that’s your thing), time is of the essence.
+When you’re grilling on the go, whether pregame, pre-swim, or pre-campfire sing-along (if that’s your thing), time is of the essence.
 All you want is to grill some good food and get back to the fun!
-So how about a high-speed portable grill so you don’t miss your turn on “Row, Row, Row Your Boat”?
+So how about a high-speed portable grill, so you don’t miss your turn on “Row, Row, Row Your Boat”?

-With infrared, the food is almost entirely separated from the open flame by a special shield built into the grill.
+With infrared, the food is almost entirely separated from the open flame by a special shield built-into the grill.
 Air and heat pass through, but the flame doesn’t.
-The result is supposed to be high heat that’s evenly distributed.
-Apparently, flare-ups are a thing of the past with this design, too.
+The result is high heat that’s evenly distributed, with claims of flare-ups being a thing of the past.

 The Grill2Go is built rugged for travel, no doubt about it.
 Twin latches hold the lid closed, and the cast aluminum box and lid are rough and tough.
-The stubby legs look sturdy, as do the twin handles for carrying, and it weighs a tote-friendly 20 pounds.
+The stubby legs look sturdy, as do the twin handles for carrying.

 A push-button electric igniter brings the burner to life, which provides 9,500 BTUs.
 That doesn’t seem like a lot, but the infrared technology more than makes up for it by generating a ton of heat.